maptalks/maptalks.js/README.md

 ## Plugin Development

-It's easy and joyful to write plugins for maptalks, please check out [the tutorials](https://github.com/maptalks/maptalks.js/wiki) and begin to develop you own.
-And welcome to [share your works](https://github.com/maptalks/maptalks.github.io/issues/new) with us.
+It's easy and joyful to write plugins for maptalks, please check out [the tutorials](https://github.com/maptalks/maptalks.js/wiki) and begin to develop your own.
+And you are welcome to [share your work](https://github.com/maptalks/maptalks.github.io/issues/new) with us.

 ## Contributing